-^{29.} Cf. Texas Code of Professional Responsibility DR 2-101(C) (1984).
+^{29.} Cf. TEXAS CODE OF PROFESSIONAL RESPONSIBILITY DR 2-101(C) (1984).

-^{30.} See, e.g., R. Aronson & D. Weckstein, Professional Responsibility 242-243 (1980) (rule against referral fees unrealistic because of practice to contrary and may discourage lesser qualified lawyers from parting with the case); G. Hazard, Ethics in the Practice of Law 99 (1978) ("the effect... is to steer claimants to specialists, which is advantageous to
+^{30.} See, e.g., R. ARONSON & D. WECKSTEIN, PROFESSIONAL RESPONSIBILITY 242-243 (1980) (rule against referral fees unrealistic because of practice to contrary and may discourage lesser qualified lawyers from parting with the case); G. HAZARD, ETHICS IN THE PRACTICE OF LAW 99 (1978) ("the effect . . . is to steer claimants to specialists, which is advantageous to

 Where an attorney seeks to make a steady business of attracting clients merely for the purpose of sending them elsewhere so that he may collect referral fees, it may be in the best interest of both society and the profession for the Bar to police its ranks.
-To the extent that forwarding arrangements add an unnecessary layer of middlemen to the provision of legal services, they exacerbate a critical problem besetting those who need the assistance of the profession, namely, unafthe client"); Note, Attorneys: The Referral Fee: A Split of Opinion, 33 OKLA.
-L. REV. 628, 633 (1980) (overall effect may help client by encouraging referral to attorney most likely to gain largest recovery); see also Halstrom, Referral Fees are a Necessary Evil, 71 A.B.A.
-J. 40, 42 (Feb.
-1985) ("Clients benefit because their claims are placed in the hands of a competent expert with the financial integrity to prosecute the claim.").
+To the extent that forwarding arrangements add an unnecessary layer of middlemen to the provision of legal services, they exacerbate a critical problem besetting those who need the assistance of the profession, namely, unaf-

+32. This problem has been the subject of recent comment.
+See Franck, No Referral Fee for No Work, 71 A.B.A.
+J. 40, 42 n.29 (Feb.
+1985) ("potential for profit has spawned private for-profit referral enterprises in the few states [including Texas] that impose no constraints on referral fees").
+One commentator has stated:

-The advent of the TV broker attorney presents an offensive situation in which a well-funded lawyer can solicit cases by the airwaves and forward the resulting case to qualified attorneys for handling.
+The advent of the TV broker attorney presents an offensive situation in which a wellfunded lawyer can solicit cases by the airwaves and forward the resulting case to qualified attorneys for handling.
 A law degree and an advertising scheme are all that are required to share in a percentage of the resulting fees.